golamrabbiazad/OpenCore-Gigabyte-Sniper-B8-Corei5-7thGen/README.md

 <img src="img/internal-graphics.png" alt="intel-hd-630"  />

 There is lot of issue you may face because of choosing wrong GPU.
-And you just be clear with it that Nvida is no longer part of the macOS family > High Sierra 10.13.6.
+And you just be clear with it that Nvidia is no longer part of the macOS family > High Sierra 10.13.6.

 A guide of buying graphics card.
 [Read Here](https://khronokernel-3.gitbook.io/gpu-buyers-guide/)